fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 **(74) Why do I see duplicate messages?**

 Some providers, notably Gmail, list all messages in all folders, except trashed messages, in the archive (all messages) folder too.
-FairEmail shows all these messages in a non obtrusive way to indicate that these messages are in fact the same message.
+FullEmail shows all these messages in a non obtrusive way to indicate that these messages are in fact the same message.

-Gmail allows one message to have multiple labels, which are presented to FairEmail as folders.
+Gmail allows one message to have multiple labels, which are presented to FullEmail as folders.
 This means that messages with multiple labels will be shown multiple times as well.

 <br />